 That’s actually quite simple: the break gives you energy and fresh motivation and thus better performance.

 A running season and especially a marathon run demand a lot from the body.
 Although tendon and ligament structures are strengthened in the long term by running training, they also need time to recover and adapt.
 The break is therefore crucial in order to reduce the risk of injury, give the body time to recover and to regain motivation.

 Who does it make sense for to take a break?

-Those who run twice a week without performance ambitions and hardly do intensive training and competitions will probably not need a break.
+Those who run twice a week without performance ambitions and hardly do intense training and competitions will probably not need a break.
 But if you train more often and also more intensively, it is definitely worth taking a break.